 It is not safe to use AsyncBlockComponent in Optimizely CMS 12 when you are also using Html.PropertyFor to render content areas.

-Even though your block component can run async code internally, the CMS rendering pipeline still blocks on the result.
-If you need true end-to-end asynchronicity, you might need to look beyond the standard MVC rendering patterns for content areas, but for most projects sticking to the standard BlockComponent and synchronous execution is likely the safer bet to avoid unexpected stability issues.
+Even though your block component can run async code internally, the CMS rendering pipeline blocks on the result.
+For most projects, sticking to the standard BlockComponent with synchronous execution is the safer bet to avoid unexpected stability issues.
+If you genuinely need true end-to-end async rendering, you will need to move away from the standard MVC content area rendering pattern entirely.